-10. RIGHTS REGARDING SUPPORT PASS-THROUGH AND EXCESS SUPPORT PAYMENTS - TEMPORARY ASSISTANCE
+10. RIGHTS REGARDING SUPPORT PASS-THROUGH AND EXCESS SUPPORT PAYMENTS-TEMPORARY ASSISTANCE accrues while you or the family member receive Temporary Assistance.

-When you apply for Temporary Assistance and, for as long as you get Temporary Assistance, you assign to your local department of social services your right to get any support payments owed to you or anyone else for whom you are applying for, or getting, Temporary Assistance.
+When you apply for Temporary Assistance, which includes Family Assistance and Safety Net Assistance, and, for as long as you receive Temporary Assistance, you assign to you local department of social services all of your rights to receive support payments on your own behalf and any rights to support on behalf of any family member for whom you are applying for, or receiving, Temporary Assistance.